 All of the identified TTIs have sufficient land for the proposed rehabilitation of existing buildings and construction of new buildings.
+The minimum land area required is 1,600 m2 for three-storey building and 2,900 m2 for two-storey building.
 All of the identified TTIs are connected with existing national, provincial, or local roads and can be accessed through public transportation.
 All TTIs have available land for the proposed innovation centers.
 The proof of occupancy includes Usufruct, Presidential Proclamation and Republic Act, Deed of Donations, Tax Declaration and Land Title.